Muleceps/beyond/text/rules.md

 * Decrease the category of success for a roll where the target of the bond is affected in a way that relates to the bond

-Once a bond has been used for all three of is uses it is resolved.
+Once a bond has been used for each of its three uses it is resolved.
 When a bond is resolved the player can choose one:

 * Mark XP for resolving a bond